 Today I decided to talk about something different, something that seems to be in the back of a lot of singles minds.
 LOVE, it is a many splendored thing isn’t it?
 A peculiar thing if you ask me.

 Love comes in many forms: friendship, respect, fiery passion, last forever, unrequited, lover, girlfriend, wife, mistress, husband, boyfriend, friend with benefits… and all the spectrums of craziness in between.
 But, in the end, timing is everything.

-We say we are looking for love, that we want love; cause love makes us happy, it makes us smile a little bigger, love tickles our stomachs and makes us do nice things.
-But love also terrifies the hell out of most of us as we remember the ramifications of what a broken heart can bring and the fear of rejection.
+We say we are looking for love, that we want love, because love makes us happy.
+Love makes us smile a little bigger, love tickles our stomachs and love makes us do nice things.
+But, love also terrifies the hell out of most of us as we think about the ramifications of what a broken heart can bring and of course, the fear of rejection.

-Ah, the cursed broken heart that tears on those heart strings, sending any person running to hide back behind their impenetrable walls.
+Ah, the cursed broken heart that can send any person to run and hide behind their impenetrable walls.
 I’ve definitely been on both sides of the fence with this one.

-You meet someone nice, cool, have great conversations, can actually see yourself spending time with; which in such a rapid paced world, time is limited and opening up those extra moments to share with someone means something.
-And then, dun dun duh…. the fear storms in, sending everything into a scivvy.
+You meet someone nice, cool, have great conversations, can actually see yourself spending time with, which in such a rapid paced world, time is limited and opening up those extra moments to share with someone means something.
+And then, dun dun dun…. the fear storms in, sending everything into a scivvy.

 All of sudden one of the parties starts to pull away with no warning.
 Questions are asked, excuses are given: ‘Oh, I’ve been so busy, my life is crazy right now, work is really taking up most of my time’… I’ve not only heard them all, I’ve used most of them as well.

 Usually things go two ways: